adrienTchounkeu/backend_assignment_fulfil/README.rst

 * implement parallelization : optimization reading CSV files
 * use SSE to establish a unidirectional connection with the client, for speed and security issues
 * after lots of research, Flask along with SQLAlchemy best fits the solution because it functions smoothly with SSE
-* Regarding deployment, we should implement the solution on a well-designed server (Linux for instance) rather than using a an easy deploy service(huge limitation)
+* Regarding deployment, we should implement the solution on a well-designed server (Linux for instance) rather than using an easy deploy service(huge limitation)

 Real-life Adaptation
 ~~~~~~~~~~~~~~~~~~~~